You are an expert in Materials Science. When, how and why did you decided to go into this research field?

 Which were your references when you decided to get into Materials Science Research?
 Which people influences you most?
 In which ways?

 I have had several references during my scientific career, but the most relevant have been my professor of electrochemistry when I was studying chemistry and my doctoral thesis directors.
 All three have taught me passion and respect for science, to be methodical, rigorous, and persevering with research, to learn from mistakes and not to see them as failures, but as achievements that lead us to the discovery of new knowledge.
+I also want to mention my lab mates and colleges, all of them taught me teamwork, to learn to ask for help when needed and to listen to constructive criticism that allows you to improve your work.

 Now you are dealing with research management.
 How important is management in the whole research process?